baleada/docs/src/prose/logic/classes/Animateable.md

 ```
 :::

-Here's a list of the available `timing` arrays in the package:
+Here's a list of the available `timing` arrays in Baleada Logic:

-::: ariaLabel="List of timings in Baleada Animateable Timings" classes="wide-3"
+::: ariaLabel="List of timings in Baleada Logic" classes="wide-3"
 | Variable | Source | Coordinates |
 | --- | --- | --- |
 | `linear` | none | `0.00, 0.00, 1.00, 1.00`